marius13127/marius13127/README.md

 - 👋 Hi, I’m @marius13127
 - 👀 I’m interested in artificial intelligence and blockchain.
 - 🌱 I’m currently learning HTML/CSS, PHP, JS, SEO.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I would like to learn how to create blockchains and artificial intelligence systems.
 - 📫 How to reach me : misoardi13100@outlook.fr

 <!---